 Covered immunizations.
 To find out which immunizations are considered preventive, check the Centers for Disease Control (CDC) immunizations schedules.

-You pay nothing for preventive services when you see a preferred or network provider.
+You pay $0 for covered preventive services when you see a provider in your plan's network.
 If you see an out-of-network provider, you will pay up to 50% of the allowed amount, and the provider may balance bill you.
 Follow-up visits or tests are not covered under the preventive care benefit.

-Preventive immunizations are covered at 100% only when received from a preferred or network provider, network vaccination pharmacy, or public health department.
+You pay $0 for covered preventive immunizations when received from a provider in your plan's network, network vaccination pharmacy, or public health department.
 The plan does not cover immunizations for travel or employment, even when recommended by the CDC or required by travel regulations.